Audrey Irmas Pavilion

 The Audrey Irmas Pavilion will be an inspiring gathering place for the entire community, designed to host religious and cultural activities and performances on Wilshire Boulevard directly adjacent to the historic sanctuary of Wilshire Boulevard Temple in Koreatown.

 The first building in Los Angeles from Pritzker Prize-winning architect Rem Koolhaas and OMA partner Shohei Shigematsu, with collaboration by consulting architects Gruen Associates, the Audrey Irmas Pavilion will include a chapel and terrace, a grand ballroom, meeting rooms, performance spaces, a rooftop sky garden with panoramic views, and a world-class catering kitchen.

-Ground was broken for the Audrey Irmas Pavilion on November 11, 2019.
-Physical construction began in December 2018 and is expected to be complete by(aks Alberto for safe completion date here).
+Ground was broken for the Audrey Irmas Pavilion on November 11, 2018.
+Physical construction began in December 2018 and is expected to open in early 2022.